NednotZed/Adventure-Games/README.md

 In the future the game will contain...

-1-1 and 45 minutes of content, a health system, a better item system, more main characters, more locations, more choices, a good back and forth system, possibly a puzzle system, and many more major choices.
+1-1 and 45 minutes of content, a health system, a better item system, more main characters, more locations, more choices, a good back and forth system, possibly a puzzle system, and more major choices.

 Also, all of the code here use Python.
 Keep this in mind before attempting to play a version of the game.